Severe Thunderstorm Warning issued for Box Butte, Dawes, Sioux by NWS - News Break

 Severe Thunderstorm Warning issued for Box Butte, Dawes, Sioux by NWS

-Effective: 2021-07-09 17:50:00 CDT Expires: 2021-07-09 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Box Butte; Dawes; Sioux A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM MDT FOR NORTHERN BOX BUTTE...SOUTHWESTERN DAWES AND EAST CENTRAL SIOUX COUNTIES At 449 PM MDT, a severe thunderstorm was located near Hemingford, or 23 miles northwest of Alliance, moving southeast at 25 mph.
-Trained spotters reported half dollar size hail west of Hemingford at 442 PM MDT.
+Effective: 2021-07-09 17:30:00 CDT Expires: 2021-07-09 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+Target Area: Box Butte; Dawes; Sioux The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for Northern Box Butte County in the Panhandle of Nebraska Southwestern Dawes County in the Panhandle of Nebraska East central Sioux County in the Panhandle of Nebraska * Until 515 PM MDT. * At 429 PM MDT, a severe thunderstorm was located 9 miles northeast of Flahertys Corner, or 32 miles northwest of Alliance, moving southeast at 25 mph.
 HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Hemingford, Box Butte Campground, Berea, Box Butte Dam and Marsland.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Hemingford, Box Butte Campground, Berea, Box Butte Dam and Marsland.
 TORNADO...POSSIBLE HAIL...1.75IN WIND...60MPHalerts.weather.gov

 Comments / 0